 SHHP | Perinatal Case Management

-Currently located in Northern and Central Louisiana, our perinatal case managers connect pregnant women living with syphilis to medical services and community-based resources, and provide care coordination to promote adequate, timely syphilis treatment and reduce the risk of re-infection during pregnancy to prevent future cases of congenital syphilis.
+Currently located in all regions of Louisiana, our perinatal case managers connect pregnant persons diagnosed with syphilis to medical services and community-based resources, and provide care coordination to promote adequate, timely syphilis treatment and reduce the risk of re-infection during pregnancy to prevent future cases of congenital syphilis.

 What is Congenital Syphilis?

-A case of congenital syphilis (CS) occurs when a mother living with inadequately treated syphilis passes the infection on to her infant in utero or during delivery.
+A case of congenital syphilis (CS) occurs when an infant is exposed to inadequately treated syphilis in utero or during delivery.